 - Complete a DIY Water Check to evaluate your sprinkler system.

-- Updating and designing your irrigation system by using efficient sprinkler heads for even ground coverage and drip systems on other vegetation like bushes, trees and gardens.
+- Updating and designing your irrigation system by using efficient sprinkler heads for even ground coverage and drip systems on other vegetation like bushes, trees, and gardens.
 Visit Qualified Water Efficient Landscaper to find a professional.

 - Avoid watering your landscaping during high wind conditions.
-There is a phenomena known as Wind Drift and Evaporation Loss where you can literally lose to wind evaporation a significant portion of the water you are attempting to apply.
+There is a phenomenon known as Wind Drift and Evaporation Loss where you can literally lose to wind evaporation a significant portion of the water you are attempting to apply.
 Learn more about how Spanish Fork City’s Smart Controller Program can reduce the impacts of wind drift and evaporation loss.

 - As the weather and seasons change, adjust your watering schedule accordingly.
 Follow the weekly lawn watering guide for a recommended watering schedule.

-- Setting your lawn mower to the right height promotes deeper roots and healthy green grass while using less water.
+- Setting your lawnmower to the right height promotes deeper roots and healthy green grass while using less water.
 Most local grasses thrive at a height of between 2 to 4 inches.

-- Leave small grass clippings on the lawn as a nutrient source or invest in a mulching lawn mower.
+- Leave small grass clippings on the lawn as a nutrient source or invest in a mulching lawnmower.

 - Aerate your lawn to increase the amount of water the ground soaks in.
 This is best done in the spring or fall.